qwertie/ecsharp/lllpg/lllpg-part-3.md

 **Loyc.Essentials.dll** is a library of general-purpose code that supplements the .NET BCL (standard libraries).
 It contains the following categories of stuff:

 - Collection stuff: interfaces, adapters, helper classes, base classes, extension methods, and implementations for simple "core" collections such as [InternalList](http://core.loyc.net/collections/internal-list.html).
-You can [learn more in the docs](http://ecsharp.net/doc/code/namespaceLoyc_1_1Collections.html), but note that the documentation shows the collection stuff from both DLLs since it's all in the same namespace, `Loyc.Collections`.
+You can [learn more in the docs](http://ecsharp.net/doc/code/namespaceLoyc_1_1Collections.html), but note that the documentation also shows the collections from Loyc.Collections.dll since it's all in the same namespace, `Loyc.Collections`.
 - Geometry: simple generic geometric interfaces and classes, e.g. `Point<T>` and `Vector<T>`
 - Math: generic math interfaces that allow arithmetic to be performed in generic code.
 Also includes fixed-point types, 128-bit integer math, and handy extra math functions in `MathEx`.
 - Other utilities: message sinks ([`IMessageSink`](http://ecsharp.net/doc/code/interfaceLoyc_1_1IMessageSink.html)), [`Symbol`](http://ecsharp.net/doc/code/classLoyc_1_1Symbol.html), threading stuff, a miniture clone of NUnit ([`MiniTest`](https://github.com/qwertie/ecsharp/blob/master/Core/Loyc.Essentials/Utilities/MiniTest.cs), [`RunTests`](http://ecsharp.net/doc/code/classLoyc_1_1MiniTest_1_1RunTests.html)), and miscellaneous ["global" functions] and extension methods.